magnet-cl/django-project-template-old/README.md

 ## Get the code
 Create a new repository in github for your django project.
 Clone your repository into your computer.
-Add the django-project-template github repo as a remote repository:
+Add the django-project-template Github repo as a remote repository:
 * `git remote add template
   git@github.com:magnet-cl/django-project-template.git`
 Pull the code from the project template